|Contribution Rating:||303 (tied for 806th; 2 in last year)|

 History: Primarily, I play side-scrollers, RPGs and the occasional FPS, 2D fighter or beat 'em up; however, I like most game genres.
 My early gaming years were spent playing IBM PC adventure games, various Commodore 64 titles, and the flight sims of the 80s-90s.
 While I loved playing the King's Quest, Space Quest, and Wing Commander series, but I also adored the excellent games on the NES, SNES, and Genesis/Sega CDX systems.

 Collecting: Collecting games is a minor hobby of mine, but I only purchase titles which I have an interest in playing.
 While many of the older titles I possess are still well-preserved, with their box and included contents, I don't collect for the sake of monetary value or historic preservation, merely pleasure.
-This being the case, I am perfectly fine with purchasing the occasional title from on-line services such as GOG, PSN or Steam.
-You will often find me browsing the local used game/DVD shops for hidden treasures.
+This being the case, I am perfectly fine with purchasing the titles sold on services such as GOG, PSN or Steam.

 DRM: Generally I am not in favor of DRM, but entirely understand the want of companies to protect their hard work from pirates.
 (Not that it works much.)
-As such, I will purchase titles with minor DRM from time to time, but generally refuse to buy games with over-the-top protection schemes, such as those with the newer "internet connection required to play" titles like Silent Hunter V from Ubisoft.
-(Unless they can be cracked.)
+As such, I will purchase titles with minor DRM, but generally refuse to buy games with over-the-top protection schemes.
 I use Steam, but I do wish Valve would remove the DRM from third party titles, as Steam itself is essentially DRM.

-Fanboys: I find blind fanboyism and electronic "racism" to be repugnant.
+Fanboys: I find electronic "tribalism" to be repugnant.
 While I may not own a 360 or Mac, I know they have many fine qualities.
-(I've played both on many occasions.)
-That's why I don't have an "Over My Dead Body" section.
-Why let bias towards a system prevent you from enjoying or at least appreciating, the games and subtle nuances of another platform?
-Do everyone a favor and be a real gamer: Don't let system bias turn you into a jerk, or prevent you from enjoying
+That's why I don't have "Over My Dead Body" entries in the System section to the right.
+I see no reason (other than boycotting immoral business practices), to let bias towards a system prevent you from enjoying or at least appreciating, the games and subtle nuances of another platform?
+Why let bias turn you into a jerk, or prevent you from enjoying games?

 Don't forget to click "view all" on the Playlist ----------->